Ycrafts/Ycrafts/README.md

 ## 🚀 About Me

-As a pre-final year Software Engineering student at Bahir Dar University, I have a deep-seated passion for solving complex problems and building things that last.
+As a final year Software Engineering student at Bahir Dar University, I have a deep-seated passion for solving complex problems and building things that last.
 I truly enjoy the challenge of designing and playing with data, architecting database schemas that are both efficient and scalable.

-I recently completed a remote backend internship at Prodigy Infotech, where I gained valuable real-world experience and received a certificate for my contributions ([view certificate](Yonatan%20Assefa%20Mekonnen_Prodigy%20Infotech%20Certificate.pdf)).
+I completed a remote backend internship at Prodigy Infotech, where I gained valuable real-world experience and received a certificate for my contributions ([view certificate](Yonatan%20Assefa%20Mekonnen_Prodigy%20Infotech%20Certificate.pdf)).

 While I am proficient across a wide variety of programming languages and frameworks, my greatest strength lies in collaboration.
 I excel in team environments where I can contribute to a shared vision and learn from others.
 I am now eager to bring my technical skills and collaborative spirit to the software industry and begin tackling real-world challenges.